edgedb/easy-edgedb/README.md

 {<cal::local_time>'15:44:56'}
 ```

 We will imagine that our game has a clock that gives the time as a `str`, like the '15:44:56' in the example above.
-We'll make a quick `Date` type that can help.
+We'll make a quick `Time` type that can help.
 It looks like this:

 ```
-type Date {
+type Time {
   required property date -> str;
   property local_time := <cal::local_time>.date;
   property hour := .date[0:2];